 REASONABLENESS AND APPROPRIATENESS OF THE PROPOSED BUDGET

-• Are the proposed budget and staffing levels adequate to carry out the proposed research?
+- Are the proposed budget and staffing levels adequate to carry out the proposed research? - Is the budget reasonable and appropriate for the scope?

 QUALITY AND EFFICACY OF THE PROMOTING INCLUSIVE AND EQUITABLE RESEARCH PLAN